-- Cruise control system tip switch in the basic position. - Cruise control system tip switch opressed to the left.
+- Cruise control system tip switch 'to in the basic position. - Cruise control system tip switch or pressed to the left.
 In this position, the cruise control system function is switched on and off.
-The operating mode is displayed in the combination instrument. - Briefly press cruise control system tip switch 'n at the top. - The last saved speed is reached and maintained.
-Every subsequent brief pressing increases the target speed by 1 km/h or 1 mph. - Press and hold cruise control system tip switch to at the top. - The target speed increases in increments of 5 km/h or 5 mph. - Briefly press cruise control system tip switch on at the bottom.
-The cruise control system function is activated and the current speed is maintained.
-Every subsequent brief press reduces the target speed by 1 km/h or 1 mph. - Press and hold cruise control system tip switch nat the bottom.
-The target speed decreases in increments of 5 km/h or 5 mph.
+The operating mode is displayed in the combination instrument. - Briefly press cruise control system tip switch to at the top. - The last saved speed is reached and maintained.
+Every subsequent brief pressing increases the target speed by 1 km/h or 1 mph. - Press and hold cruise control system tip switch to at the top.
+The target speed increases in increments of 5 km/h or 5 mph. - Briefly press cruise control system tip switch to at the bottom. - The cruise control system function is activated and the current speed is maintained.
+Every subsequent brief press reduces the target speed by 1 km/h or 1 mph. - Press and hold cruise control system tip switch on at the bottom. - The target speed decreases in increments of 5 km/h or 5 mph.